ioannisKatri/Readability-score/README.md

 # Readability-score
 Readability Score

-Finding the readability score in a text utilizing the following algorithms.
+Finding the readability score in a text utilizing regex and the following algorithms.

 1) Flesch–Kincaid readability tests.
 2) Coleman–Liau index.